 Taiwan is an amazing country.
 It’s not perfect, but it’s extremely awesome.
 The culture is both ancient and modern; their cultural growth is impressive.
 They have a long way to go, but for a country that has had democracy for less than two decades and was dumping their garbage into their canals less than thirty years ago, they’ve really come a long way in a very short period of time.
 I rent a 1200 square foot apartment with 2 balconies for US$400/mo.
 I get a cell phone with unlimited data for US$30/mo, 12Mbps internet for US$20/mo, and a 12″ cheese pizza for US$6.

 It’s hard to say what I love the most.
 I get to live in a tropical country where most people make less than US$1000/mo and I make US$40/hour.
-Even if I was just an English teacher here, I’d be making US$20/hour, and based on those prices I’ve mentioned, it’s easy to see that it’s not hard to live here – finding a 40-hour week teaching isn’t hard to do, though that is hard work: teaching is very intensive.
+Even if I was just an English teacher here, I’d be making US$20/hour, and based on those prices I’ve mentioned, it’s easy to see that it’s not hard to live here – finding a 40-hour week teaching isn’t hard to do, though that is hard work: teaching is very intensive, I’d just use the GradeCam grader tools for help.
 But, to break it down to brass tacks, I’ll just say this – I can keep my budget to US$1200/mo without much budgeting and if I had to make that much as an English teacher, I’d only have to work 15 hours a week.

 Let me reiterate that.
 As a native English speaker in Taichung, Taiwan, you can live a life like mine – sizable apartment, motorcycle, eating well – by working about as much as you went to class as a college undergrad student.
 Which is the perfect metaphor.
 Put a pin in that: we’ll get back to it.